GServlet/gservlet-site/content/documentation/_index.md

 The documentation  is designed for beginners who want to get started with a GServlet application from scratch.
 GServlet is built on top the Servlet API which it aims to simplify and it is running on the Groovy programming language.

 {{% notice note %}}
-If you have no prior experience with Groovy, you will find a very steep learning curve diving straight into it.
-There are several curated lists of online resources for learning Groovy.
+If you have no prior experience with Groovy, there are several curated lists of online resources for learning it.
 {{% /notice %}}

 ## Resources